keikoproj/addon-manager/README.md

 Addons are critical components within a Kubernetes cluster that provide critical services needed by applications like DNS, Ingress, Metrics, Logging, etc. Addon Manager provides a CRD for lifecycle management of such addons using Argo Workflows.

+## Important!
+This is Alpha state software, anything can change at any time.
+Our deprecation and removal policy during Alpha is very aggressive, see below:
+* Any changes to the api types will result in an iterative version bump e.g., `v1alpha1` -> `v1alpha2`
+* API versions will **NOT** be backward compatible, all new api versions will immediately replace the older version
+* All api kinds within the group `addonmgr.keikoproj.io` will be versioned the same e.g., `v1alphaX`

 ## Dependencies
 * kubernetes-1.12+